vsouza/awesome-ios/README.md

 * [XShared](https://github.com/Otbivnoe/XShared) - Xcode extension which allows you copying the code with special formatting quotes for social (Slack, Telegram). :large_orange_diamond:
 * [XGist](https://github.com/Bunn/Xgist) - Xcode extension which allows you to send your text selection or entire file to Github's Gist and automatically copy the Gist URL into your Clipboard. :large_orange_diamond:
 * [Swiftify](https://objectivec2swift.com/) - Objective-C to Swift online code converter and Xcode extension. :large_orange_diamond:
+* [SwifterSwift](https://github.com/SwifterSwift/SwifterSwift) - A handy collection of more than 500 native Swift extensions to boost your productivity. https://swifterswift.com. :large_orange_diamond:

 #### Plugins
 * [FuzzyAutocompletePlugin](https://github.com/FuzzyAutocomplete/FuzzyAutocompletePlugin) - A Xcode 5+ plugin that adds more flexible autocompletion rather than just prefix-matching.